Name

 state through the rest of the deployment plan.
 They will run to the latest

-change in the plan, unless a change is specified, either via --upto
+change in the plan, unless a change is specified, either via --upto or with

 no option flag, in which case changes will be deployed up-to and including